 The majority of items that are disclosed under the "other valuation" heading are items that are recorded at their nominal amount, adjusted for the probability of default of the counterparty.
-The 'nominal value' is the face value of the asset.
+The 'nominal value' is the face-value of the asset.

-- Participations (Subsidiaries): Equity method accounting. - 2.
+- 1. Participations (Subsidiaries): Equity method accounting. - 2.
 Loans and mortgages: Carried at nominal value. - 3.
 Insurance, reinsurance & intermediaries receivables: Assets are recorded at fair value, which is their nominal amount adjusted for the probability of default of the counterparty. - 4.
 Cash and Cash Equivalents: Carried at nominal value. - 5.
 Receivables/any other assets not elsewhere shown: Assets are recorded at fair value, which is their nominal amount adjusted for the probability of default of the counterparty. - 6.
 Property, plant and equipment held for own use: Included at fair value.
-Fair value includes the original purchase price of the asset and the costs attributable to bringing the asset to its working condition for its intended use.
+Fair value includes the original purchase price of the asset and the costs attributable to bringing the asset to its working condition for its intended use. - 7.
+IFRS 16 Leases: The Company has recognised Right of Use Assets and Lease Liabilities for its relevant property leases in line with IFRS 16.
+The Right of Use Assets are depreciated on a straight line basis over the remaining life of the lease agreement and the Lease Liability is amortised using an effective interest rate method.
+These valuations are in line with those completed under Irish GAAP.